agentmorris/MapMyRunLogger/README.md

 I also used the downloaded files to upload my MMR history to Strava.

-There are three C# projects; all of them live in MyMyRunLogger.sln.
+There are three C# projects; all of them live in MapMyRunLogger.sln.

-##  MyMyRunLogger.csproj
+##  MapMyRunLogger.csproj

 This is the main project that actually downloads stuff from MapMyRun.
 Specifically, it takes a list of my workout IDs, logs in to MMR, downloads .tcx files for every workout, and generates an .xml file and a thumbnail for every workout.
 After running this project, you'll have the pile of .tcx files you need to upload to Strava.
 Username and password are hard-coded.